jbakse/five-ways/notes/manual.md

   - You could create duplicates of a question if you want to separate reporting.
   - Restated.
 Question results show all results for a question on all surveys the question is part of.
 If you want the results to be survey specific, you need to create duplicate of the question.

+# Airtable

+- Be VERY careful deleting or editing questions and surveys.
+  - Responses contain the ids of their questions and surveys, not the actual text.
+  - If you change the text of a question or answer, your responses will loose integrety.

 # Questions

 - Complete all fields.
 Airtable doesn't enforce required fields, but everything should be filled out.